maxthraxx/chronicler/README.md

     > #### 🛡️ Security & Trust
     >
     > While the initial installer is unsigned, all in-app updates are cryptographically signed by me.
-The built-in updater verifies this signature before installing any new version, ensuring that all future updates are authentic and have not been tampered with.
+This is handled by [Tauri's built-in updater](https://tauri.app/plugin/updater), which verifies the update signature before installing it.
+This ensures that all future updates are authentic and have not been tampered with.

 2.  **Create a Vault**: A "vault" is the folder on your computer where Chronicler will store all your notes.
 You can create a new folder or select an existing one.